federicobozzini/unige-advanced-data-management/README.md

 # ADM PROJECT 3

+## RUNNING THE PROJECT

+To initialize the CSV data and the database, run the script init.sh .

 ## 1.1 THE WORKLOAD:

 We invented 7 queries.
 We tried to select different entities, different level of complexities and different types of queries and results (Aggregates, Listings, ...).
 We tried to invent queries that may simulate real-life needs for company reports.